 Good source of choline

-The recommended dose for choline is 550 mg/day men and 425 mg/day for women.
+The recommended dose for choline is 550 mg/day for men and 425 mg/day for women.
 Just one egg yolk provides 115 mg of choline.
 Choline is important as it helps the body absorb fat.
 Fat is critical for the creation of cells and cell membranes.
 It also supports brain function and leads to improved cognitive function.
 It also aids with muscle performance and heart function among other things.
 “Choline deficiency causes muscle damage and abnormal deposition of fat in the liver, which results in a condition called nonalcoholic fatty liver disease.
 Genetic predispositions and gender can influence individual variation in choline requirements and thus the susceptibility to choline deficiency-induced fatty liver disease.”

 Support eye health

 Eggs contain Lutein and Zeaxanthin, which are powerful antioxidants that build up in the retina.
-They help protect against oxidative stress and may protect against macular degeneration, that so often happens particularly as we age.
+They help protect against oxidative stress and may protect against macular degeneration, which so often happens particularly as we age.

 Great source of protein

 Just one egg contains 6 grams of protein, which is essential for all tissues and structural functions in our body.
 The recommended daily intake is “0.8 grams of protein per kilogram of body weight or 0.36 grams per pound.
 This amounts to: 56 grams per day for the average sedentary man.
 46 grams per day for the average sedentary woman” Aside from getting enough protein, it’s important to note that getting too much protein can have a negative effect on renal, vascular, and digestive health.
 So it is vital that we find an optimal balance from a high-quality source, such as pasture-raised eggs.

 Aside from the fact that eggs are nutritious, widely available, and delicious, eggs are versatile and our family eats them every single day in one form or another.
 This is a favorite way to fancy up the everyday egg and make it a little more special.
 It’s perfect for brunch!